 To be eligible for admission, applicants must complete the program's Math (M100 or higher) and written communication (W131) requirements with a "C" (2.0) or better prior to beginning the professional coursework that begins each year in Summer Session II.
 These requirements can be fulfilled during Summer I course work.
+Applicants must pass the required pre- and co-requisite coursework by the second completed attempt.

-In addition, specific college and/or high school courses that are recommended include Oral communication (S121), Psychology (P101), Computer science (A106), Human Anatomy and Physiology I and II (P261 and P262) and Medical Terminology (R185).
+In addition, specific college and/or high school courses that are recommended include Oral communication (S121), Psychology (P101), Human Anatomy and Physiology I and II (P261 and P262) and Medical Terminology (R185).
 Specific grades in these courses are used as a part of the student's admission profile number.
 Completing these courses in advance improves a student's chance for admission into the Radiography Program.
 If a student has not taken the college equivalent of the courses listed above, a high school transcript should be submitted with the application and will be reviewed for admission purpose.